 Project: “New Investments for Quality and Logistics Optimization in the Context of Industry 4.0” – Funded by the Marche Region Marche ID 17365)

-Inim with the Marche Region for years Marche research, development, and technological innovation projects.
+Inim has been collaborating with the Marche Region for years Marche research, development, and technological innovation projects.

-In 2022, the project "New investments for the optimization of quality and logistics with a view to Industry 4.0" was successfully completed.
-Through this project, the company sought to embark on a path to achieve a number of important objectives:
+In 2022, the project “New Investments for Quality and Logistics Optimization in the Context of Industry 4.0” was successfully completed.
+Through this project, the company sought to embark on a path toward achieving several key objectives:

-- increased competitiveness in the reference markets and in potential markets that the company intends to enter;
+- increased competitiveness in the company’s current markets and in potential markets it intends to enter;

-- adherence to the "Enterprise 4.0" paradigm through the interconnection between planned investments and the company's production management system or supply network, making control data available across the entire company network;
+- adherence to the “Industry 4.0” paradigm through the integration of planned investments with the company’s production management system or supply chain, making control data available across the entire corporate network;

 - improved environmental sustainability through the reduction of labels and waste;